 Building a Minimum Viable Product is about negotiating project scope to optimize product budget, timeline and quality.

-And I assure you there will be a lot of heated discussion.
+And I assure you there will be a lot of heated discussions.
 Don’t get me wrong – we want to build great things with you and for you but also we want to overdeliver – not overpromise.
 It would leave both sides unsatisfied.

 Let me leave you with a quote from a fellow business founder: